songwentong/WTKit/README.md

-create Codable model class/struct File from JSON Data https://github.com/songwentong/ModelMaker additional Xcode App on Mac,using it to create Codable file Convenience,just copy your json ,edit class name,and press 'Write file',your file will create easily. and it will over write description and debugDescription automatic. this feature is very useful,if you wang to see property values,just print it at lldb or print it. model using CodkingKeys by default,you can rename map easily.
+create Codable model class/struct File from JSON Data https://github.com/songwentong/ModelMaker additional Xcode App on Mac,using it to create Codable file Convenience,just copy your json ,edit class name,and press 'Write file',your file will create easily. and it will over write description and debugDescription automatic. this feature is very useful,swift default won't print properties for you(just like Model:<0x00000f1231>),if you print obj it will show you,if you want to see property values,just print it at lldb or print it. model using CodkingKeys by default,you can rename map easily.
 ![](https://github.com/songwentong/WTKit/blob/master/images/modelMaker.png)